MrFriendCS/MrFriendCS.github.io/s2/S2-WDD-Intro/README.md

 ___No end tag!___

 There are two attributes.
-File name, and a short description of the image.
+The file name, and a short description of the image.
+The image file is in the same folder as the webpage file.

 ``` html
 <img src="cat.gif" alt="Cat sat on a mat.">